nais/azurerator/docs/configuration.md

 Additionally, one of the following authentication methods must be configured:

-- `azure.auth.client-secret` (default, when Google auth is not enabled)
+- `azure.auth.client-secret` (default, when no other auth method is enabled)
+- `azure.auth.client-certificate.key-path` (when `azure.auth.client-certificate.enabled` is `true`) — path to a PEM file containing both the certificate and the private key for the management App Registration
 - `azure.auth.google.project-id` (when `azure.auth.google.enabled` is `true`)

 ## All Flags